energysistem/manuals/42805-Energy_CE1/en/06-funciones_principales.md

 When the battery level is below 10%, you will hear a sound to remind you to charge it through the *CHARGING CONNECTION* (6).

-Connect the mini USB end of the included USB cable  to the *CHARGING PORT* (6) and the other USB end to any device with an USB charging port to provide energy (PC, USB wall charger, car charger, etc) to charge it.
+Connect the mini USB end of the included USB cable to the *CHARGING PORT* (6) and the other USB end to any device with an USB charging port to provide energy (PC, USB wall charger, car charger, etc) to charge the battery.

 The *INDICATOR* (4) lights in red while charging the battery and turns blue once the charging process is completed.